scaljeri/javascript-dependency-injection-deprecated/README.md

      'p5', 'p6', 'p7', 'p4'

-So, set `writable` to true and you the initial parameter are replaced if you have defined an alternative.
-For example, in `writable` mode, you can still simulate parameter concatination

-     let bar = di.getInstance('$bar', undefined, undefined, undefined, undefined, 'p5', 'p6', 'p7');

-Not very beautiful, so maybe you should not do this :)
+Important note here is that the initial parameter is only replaced if the new parameter is not equal to `undefined`.

 With factories, you have this behavior too, but also a 3rd step.
 Check this out